Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads mp3 audio files from a WDR3 concert player site if the concert will be available for re-listening for 30 days in the media library the day after the broadcast, hence, no download button is provided.
+Downloads audio mp3 files from a WDR3 concert player website, if the concert is available for re-listening for 30 days in the media library the day after the broadcast, hence, no download button is provided.
 From the address bar of your web browser copy the url of the site - where the concert resides - and run the code: